How Do Online Prize Draws Work?

 The free entry route must be promoted and displayed at the same level as the paid for routes.

-If you would like to learn more about the legal side of online raffles you may like to read ‘What is the Law for Online rafflers?‘
+If you would like to learn more about the legal side of online prize draws you may like to read ‘What is the Law for Online rafflers?‘